Fluesterer/TheComputer/README.md

 ## 📌 Note

-This repository is currently used for development purposes.
+This repository is currently used for news only.
 Release date, platforms, and further details will be announced later.

----

-## 📄 License

-Not decided yet.